aucampia/Defending-DevOps/004-Cluster-Authentication/README.md

 kubectl get secrets
 kubectl run link-unshorten --image=jmbmxer/link-unshorten:0.1 --port=8080
 ```
 These should all fail with a `Forbidden` error.
-While <your-intern-email>@manicode.us does technically have an account on the cluster, RBAC is stopping it from accessing any of the objects.
+While ndc16intern@manicode.us@manicode.us does technically have an account on the cluster, RBAC is stopping it from accessing any of the objects.

 One simple way to quickly check what permissions your user has is to use `can-i`:
 ```